rocky-linux/wiki.rockylinux.org/docs/guidelines/bug_tracker_guidelines.md

     * An archive created by sosreport
     * Patch files or workarounds

+  Do NOT attempt to submit arbritrary scripts as they will be rejected.
+This includes but is not limited to sh, py, pl files.

 * Do not submit support questions - The Bug Tracker is not a support desk; as such the tickets will be closed if they are asking for assistance or support.
   You are recommended to go to our reddit, Freenode channel (#rockylinux), or